lxxue/cil-road-segmentation-2019/README.md

 ### Training

-Currently, distributed training from `torch.distributed.launch` is not supported.

 To specify which CUDA device used for training, one can parse the index to `train.py`

 A simple use case using the first CUDA device: